About the Summit Daily News

 Crime reporting guidelines

-Typically, the Summit Daily News will name someone accused of a crime only after they have been formerly charged.
+Typically, the Summit Daily News will name someone accused of a crime only after they have been formally charged.
 Suspects will be named before formal charges have been filed in cases of serious alleged crimes.

 When a person is named in a crime story, the Summit Daily commits to following that case through to its disposition and writing a story on the outcome.